-Various actions undertaken at the AOC have removed the sources of groundwater and soil contamination.
+Various actions undertaken at the site have removed the sources of groundwater and soil contamination.
 Currently, no significant threat to human health is posed by the groundwater or soil at the Building 101 AOC.
-Previous investigations and removal actions (Section 2.5.1), groundwater monitoring (Section 2.5.2), and soil vapor intrusion evaluations (Section 2.5.3) are summarized below.
+Previous Investigations and Removal Actions (Section 2.5.1), Groundwater Monitoring (Section 2.5.2), and Soil Vapor Intrusion Evaluations (Section 2.5.3) are summarized below.

 In the discussion below, "most stringent criteria", "soil clean-up goals", and "groundwater standards" refer to the lowest values among all identified federal and state standards that have been identified as ARARs at the site or in other federal and state advisories, guidance, and standards referred to as To-Be-Considereds (TBCs).